sorbet/sorbet/docs/tracing.md

 - identify areas of Sorbet that could be made faster

-This doc will walk through the process of how to collect such information, as well as give some rough tips for how to interpret this information.
+This doc will walk through the process of how to collect such information, as well as give some rough tips for how to interpret it.

 > **Note**: Making sense of the output of Sorbet's trace information involves
 > general familiarity with the architecture of Sorbet.
 If you haven't already,